 Research and innovation

-Our research takes a critical and applied approach to exploring the role that performance and the arts play in the creative, cultural and social aspects of society.
+Our research takes a critical approach to exploring the role that performance and the arts play in the creative, cultural and social aspects of society.

-The academic expertise of our staff and research students form a diverse and welcoming community united by a passion for theatre, performance and the wider arts and cultural sector.
+The academic expertise of our staff and research students form a diverse and welcoming community united by a passion for contemporary theatre and performance and the wider arts and cultural sector.

 We have a strong interdisciplinary ethos which leads us to collaborate with colleagues from across the University, as well as with universities and industry partners around the world.